saturnism/spring-on-gcp-gitbook/deployment/kubernetes/resources.md

 ## Resource Limit

-The application can consume more CPU and memory than requested - they can burst up to the limit, but cannot exceed the limit.
+The application can consume more CPU and memory than requested - it can burst up to the limit, but cannot exceed the limit.
 Configure the deployment to set the limit:

 {% code title="k8s/service.yaml" %}
 ```yaml